-Even more so than with contracts, which we discussed in last week’s article, there are a lot of moving parts when it comes to getting ready to deploy your supplier management solution.
+Even more so than with contracts, which we discussed in the previous article in this series, there are a lot of moving parts when it comes to getting ready to deploy your supplier management solution.
 It’s critical to make sure the information you’re going to hand to your deployment partner is both current and accurate, or it can cause months-long delays in the deployment process.

 This is SAP Ariba’s latest and greatest version of supplier management software.
 If you have recently purchased SAP Ariba Strategic Sourcing Suite, this is likely the version of supplier management you will be deploying.

 You may also be deploying SLP as part of a migration from one of the older versions of SAP Ariba Supplier Information and Performance Management (SIPM).
 SLP offers your company a unified, up-to-date supplier 360° record, allows suppliers to maintain their own information, and lets you manage suppliers based upon various defined parameters to give you visibility and control over your supplier onboarding process.

 The qualification and preferred supplier capabilities also interface with Sourcing and Guided Buying solutions to help drive spend to your desired suppliers and is managed through SLP.